The objects of the Scottish Economic Society are:

 The Scottish Journal of Political Economy is a generalist journal with an explicitly international reach in both readership and authorship.
 It is dedicated to publishing the highest quality research in any field of economics, without prejudice to the methodology or to the analytical techniques used.
 We encourage submission in all fields of economics in order to provide practical contributions to the literature, and to further the influence of economics in the world of practical affairs.
 Contributions on themes with explicit policy relevance are especially welcome.

-The Society places particular emphasis on the application of economics to policy and there will be invited sessions in separate policy and pedagogy streams.
-Wednesday's events have been re-designed to provide a well-rounded sub-programme for day delegates and contain sessions that aim to support PhD students and young lecturers.
+The Society places particular emphasis on the application of economics to policy and there will be invited sessions in separate policy and pedagogy streams and sessions specifically designed to support PhD students and young lecturers.

 The Society runs/works in partnership on the following annual events: